astrogeeksagar/javascript/README.md

 ## Problem List

-- [Problem 1](./Create%20Hello%20World%20Function): Write a function createHelloWorld.
+- [Problem 1](./Create%20Hello%20World%20Function.html): Write a function createHelloWorld.
 It should return a new function that always returns "Hello World".
+- - [Problem 2](./Counter.html): Given an integer n, return a counter function.
+This counter function initially returns n and then returns 1 more than the previous value every subsequent time it is called (n, n + 1, n + 2, etc)
   ...

 Add more problem sections as needed.